dkandalov/code-history-mining/README.md

 <img src="https://raw.github.com/dkandalov/code-history-mining/master/popup-screenshot.png" alt="screenshot" title="screenshot" align="center"/>

 #### Meaning of visualizations
+"Latest Commits as Graph" - shows graph of committers connected to file for 1 month before last commit (but not more than 500 changes).

-Please look at comments for [JUnit code history](http://dkandalov.github.io/code-history-mining/junit.html).
+For other visualizations please see comments for [JUnit code history](http://dkandalov.github.io/code-history-mining/junit.html).

 ### Limitations